 a avid baker like me could not imagine living in a home without an oven, and in fact, even the dingiest tiny studios I’ve lived in have had at least a tiny oven. but while living and serving in a non-westernized, developing part of the world, my friend learned to live with not only no oven, but also weak and often unreliable refrigeration and unreliable electricity in general. much of the world still lives without the modern luxuries that we in the u.s. take for granted, and they still have rich and happy lives. she was reminded daily of how grateful she was for the things she had grown up with – but also that she ultimately did not need all these things.

-anyways, right now life is hectic and a little miserable as the first semester of 2L grinds to a close, but there is much to be grateful for – I was lucky enough to spend thanksgiving with twenty loving and supportive family members, now have a really nice tagine to enjoy for the next few days, and I know that in two weeks, I’ll have come out on the other side.
+anyways, right now life is a little miserable, but there is much to be grateful for – I was lucky enough to spend thanksgiving with twenty loving and supportive family members, now have a really nice tagine to enjoy for the next few days, and I know that in a bit, I’ll have come out on the other side.

 makes 4-6 servings